 While flowtoys development slowed, we were still able to develop the Flowtoys Composite System, stoking out staff spinners and baton twirlers around the world by introducing the prop world with space-age materials like carbon fiber with new technologies like 3D-printing to bring about a high-performance line of batons and staffs that are lightweight yet durable, thin yet rigid.
 Following the delivery of the abovementioned corporate project, we were freed to dream again and turn our attention back to developing props for our community.

 2018 - connect technology, capsule 2.0 and the vision system: This was a year of new beginnings, with some of the most exciting advances in flow arts and juggling equipment.
-We launched a whole new paradigm in LED props with the release of capsule 2.0, podpoi v2, and flowtoys “connect” technology.
+We launched a whole new paradigm in LED props with the beta release of capsule 2.0, podpoi v2, and flowtoys “connect” technology.
 This wireless technology connects many different flowtoys props, and is designed to encourage interaction and community.

-Mid-2018 will see the launch of the new flowtoys vision system, first with the release of the vision clubs followed by vision poi and staffs.
+Mid-2018 saw the public beta launch of the new flowtoys vision system, first with the release of the vision clubs followed by vision poi and staffs.
 The vision clubs are a milestone in LED juggling clubs - the world’s first glow juggling club that feels and handles like a regular practice club with a suite of modes and features to provide the juggling world with the best in LED prop technology, and with the amazing warranty and customer care that flowtoys is honored to provide.
 2018 also seeds the beginnings of our line of open-source props - more on this to come!

 The future: Flowtoys has a never-ending list of new products and offerings to bring to the world.